XM23-Pipeline-CPU/XM23-CPU/Assembly Examples/README_ASM.md

 The assembler converts all valid XM23 asm code to valid .xme files, as well as creates a .lis file for help in debugging.
 The assembler supports multiple pass assembly and so supports lablels.
 Exact details about the assembler's source code are not known to me.

+## How to Use
+To a .asm file found in the repo, or that you have wrote on your own, drag and drop it into the XM23ASSMBLR.exe file provided.
+The assembler will assemble the code and inform you of any sintax errors or invalid statements.
+If assembled correctly, two files will be added to the working directory:
+- A .xme file will be the executable that will be fed to the XM23 assembler.
+- A .lis file will proivde additional information added to the original .asm file that may be extremely useful when debugging code.
+The .lis file contains line numbers, memory addresses, instructions translated to hex (very useful for comparing with computer memory during debugging) for each instruction, as well as a symbol table at the end.